-Synapse is a turn based tactical game on the PC that garnered large critical and fan acclaim for its depth and difficulty, I however have never played, although I have played its soundtrack a hundred times now on my iPhone.
-This is my go to jam for midnight walk abouts, hypnotic, fast and awesome, to quote Jeff Bridges “Its bio digital jazz, man.” and it should be listened to.
+Synapse is a turn based tactical game on the PC that garnered large critical and fan acclaim for its depth and difficulty, I however, have never played, although I have played its soundtrack easily over a hundred times now on my iPhone.
+This is my go to jam for midnight walk abouts.
+Hypnotic, fast and awesome, to quote Jeff Bridges “Its bio digital jazz, man.” and it fucking rules.

 - SUPERBROTHERS: SWORD AND SWORCERY

-Magic, marvelous energetic magic; that is how I would describe what Jim Guthrie has crafted.
-Sword and Sworcery (i’m spelling that right btw) is one of the most praised games on the iOS platform, and later on Steam as well.
+Magic, marvelous energetic magic; that is how I would describe what Jim Guthrie has crafted here.
+Sword and Sworcery (I’m spelling that right btw) was one of the most praised games on the iOS App Store.
 It is Journey for your iPhone, with some Tim Schafer magic thrown in as well.
 The game blended beautiful artwork with mesmerizing music that had a sound utterly unique to itself.
-From whimsical to brooding and then back again the music is just catchy and simply fantastic.
+From whimsical to brooding and then back again the music is just catchy and simply mesmerizing.